-Journalist dies of COVID-19
+Journalist dies of Covid-19

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad: Senior journalist and ex-staffer of Daily 'Jang' Tariq Mahmood Malik breathed his last at Holy Family Hospital Wednesday.
+Islamabad: Senior journalist and ex-staffer of Daily 'Jang' Tariq Mahmood Malik breathed his last at the Holy Family Hospital late Wednesday night.